ykztawas/Weakly-Supervised-Affordance-Detection/README.md

 3. For weakly supervised training, also install GrabCut according to the readme.txt in expectation_step/grabcut.

-### Strongly or weakly supervised learning of affordances (running pretrained model)

-To reproduce our results on the CAD 120 affordance dataset, follow these steps:
+### Inference

 1. Adjust the input and output paths in the test_release.prototxt file located in deeplabv2_extension/exper/CAD/config/DESIRED_ARCHITECTURE.

 2. Run the standard caffe test command to get the segmentation predictions for the test set.
 The predictions are stored as .mat files ending with blob_0.mat in the folder specified in test_release.protxt, MatWrite layer.
+Width and height are flipped, as for original deeplab.

+### Evaluation

-3. Evaluate your results using getMeanIoU_release.m.
+Evaluate your results using getMeanIoU_release.m.
 First adjust the paths to your setting.

 The output is a .txt file, it contains 6 rows for each of the affordances 'openable', 'cuttable', 'pourable', 'containable', 'supportable', 'holdable' and the background (in this order).

-### Strongly supervised learning of affordances (training the model yourself)
+### Supervised training

 To reproduce our results on the CAD 120 affordance dataset, follow these steps:

-1. To train the model, adjust the paths in solver_reease.prototxt and train_release.prototxt located in deeplabv2_extension/exper/CAD/config/DESIRED_ARCHITECTURE.
+1. To train the model, adjust the paths in solver_release.prototxt and train_release.prototxt located in deeplabv2_extension/exper/CAD/config/DESIRED_ARCHITECTURE.

 In solver_release.protxt: Adjust train_net:PATH_TO_TRAIN_RELEASE.PROTOTXT, snapshot_prefix:PREFIX_FOR_TRAINED_MODELS

 In train_release.protxt: Adjust input source in the ImageSegData layer.

-2. Train your model using the standard caffe command using init.caffemodel as initialisation.
+2. Train your model using the standard caffe train command using init.caffemodel as initialisation.

-3. For inference see 'Strongly or weakly supervised learning of affordances'

-### Weakly supervised learning of affordances
+### Weakly supervised training

-To reproduce our results on the CAD 120 affordance dataset, follow these steps:

 1. Adjust the paths in expectation_step/expectation.m